 Whether you’re looking to travel by plane, train or via the interstate, getting here is easy.
 Use the information below to help plan your trip.

-The current schedule includes a non-stop flight from Chicago 7 days per week and Dulles 5 days per week.
 For the most up-to-date information or to book a flight direct to the Greenbrier Valley, visit united.com